allthingsclowd/web_page_counter/ReadMe.md

 * Refactor EVERYTHING - General tidy up!
 Scripts getting very untidy and not battle hardened due to timimg constraints
     - moved users and services to packer build
     - added TLS certificates to packer build
+* add UDP encryption to Consul (never bothered up until now, should be trivial)